Mount Pleasant lighting store sold; Groucho's Deli to add 3rd metro Charleston location

 "We both bring many years of business experience to the industry," he said.
 "I bring over 25 years in operations and management of consumer products while Janna has over 20 years in sales and purchasing."

-Carolina Lanterns & Lighting offers two showrooms — at 1362 Chuck Dawley Blvd. in Mount Pleasant and at 53 Persimmon St. in Bluffton.
-It also maintains an outlet shop at 445 Deanna Lane off Clements Ferry Road in the Cainhoy area of Charleston.
+Carolina Lanterns & Lighting has two showrooms — at 1362 Chuck Dawley Blvd. in Mount Pleasant and at 53 Persimmon St. in Bluffton.
+It also has an outlet shop at 445 Deanna Lane off Clements Ferry Road in the Cainhoy area of Charleston.

 Fired up